 ARTICLE XI

-Forbidden Activities
+Prohibitions and Limitations

 The Corporation is organized as a nonprofit Corporation exclusively for purposes within the meaning of Section 501(c)(6) of the Internal Revenue Code of 1986 (the “Code”), as amended.
 No part of the net earnings of the Corporation shall inure to the benefit of or be distributable to its officers, Directors, or other private persons, except that the Corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of its charitable purposes.
 No substantial part of the activities of the Corporation shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and the Corporation shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of any candidate for public office.
 Notwithstanding any other provisions of this Article XII, the Corporation shall not carry on any other activities not permitted to be carried on by a corporation exempt from federal income tax under Section 501(c)(6) of the Code, or the corresponding provision of any future United States Internal Revenue Law.